 “Apart from honoring the past, we want to look forward to the next 50 years, so we’re focusing on the very big theme of ecology, a big focus for our chairman Michael Bloomberg, who has inspired us all to think more about ecology through architecture and other art forms.”

-Obrist did not comment on whether or when the gallery might be naming a new chief executive following Yana Peel’s sudden departure after allegations that she is involved in a controversial Israeli technology company, NSO Group.
+Obrist did not comment on whether or when the gallery might be naming a new chief executive following Yana Peel’s departure.